patching...

 A graduate of Manhattan College with a degree in health education, Lynch is also a firefighter in South Salem, N.Y., where he previously served as fire chief.
 He has served as a member of the Katonah-Lewisboro, N.Y.
 Facilities Planning Committee, co-chairman of the Long Range Facilities Planning Committee, and a Town Council representative.

-Hans Otto, Lynch's predecessor, was placed on leave in June and resigned in August after being charged with stealing nearly $7,000 in equipment from New Canaan Public Schools, where he worked from 1999 to 2011.
+Hans Otto, Lynch's predecessor, was placed on leave in June and resigned in August after being charged from New Canaan Public Schools, where he worked from 1999 to 2011.